Main Content

 If, for reasons beyond the student's control, a student is prevented from completing a course within the prescribed time, the grade in that course may be deferred with the concurrence of the instructor.
 The symbol DF appears on the student's transcript until the course has been completed.
 Non-emergency permission for filing a deferred grade must be requested by the student before the beginning of the final examination period.
 In an emergency situation, an instructor can approve a deferred grade after the final exam period has started.
 Under emergency conditions during which the instructor is unavailable, authorization is required from one of the following: the dean of the college in which the candidate is enrolled; the executive director of the Division of Undergraduate Studies if the student is enrolled in that division or is a provisional student; or the campus chancellor of the student's associated Penn State campus.

-For additional information please refer to the Deferring a Grade page.Please refer to the University Grading Policy for Undergraduate Courses for additional information about University grading policies.
+For additional information please refer to the Deferring a Grade page.Please refer to the University Registrar's information about University grading policies.
 Assignment Policies

 Note: All due dates reflect North American eastern time (ET).